biobioinfo/project/README.md

 Try the implementation with other regulatory networks.

 ##Usage

-The script.sh files copies the java files at the correct location.
-Before running it, you must either set the GINSIM varible to the installation folder of GINSIM or give the path to this folder as an argument to the script.
+The `script.sh` files copies the java files at the correct location.
+Before running it, you must either set the `GINSIM` variable to the project folder of GINsim or give the path to this folder as an argument to the script.

 Once this is done, GINsim must be recompiled to integrate the changes.